-- 7) CM504 Practice of Ministry8 - 8) Two additional courses in Christian ministry - 9) Two additional courses in any subject area - 10) Either CM549 Christian Ministry Thesis or TM501 Theology of Ministry.
+- 3) BI501 Biblical Interpretation - 4) Two additional courses in Old Testament or New Testament - 5) One church history course - 6) CM501 Pastoral Leadership - 7) CM504 Practice of Ministry - 8) Two additional courses in Christian ministry - 9) Two additional courses in any subject area - 10) Either CM549 Christian Ministry Thesis or TM501 Theology of Ministry.
 Either course requires a summative exam as a prerequisite.
-CM549 is recommended for those who hope to go on to get a MDiv degree. - 11) The student must inform the Registrar that the MPS degree is desired.9 - 12) Grade point average of 2.7 or higher.
+CM549 is recommended for those who hope to go on to get a MDiv degree. - 11) The student must inform the Registrar that the MPS degree is desired. - 12) Grade point average of 2.7 or higher.